rhysbrooks1/CS321-002-s25-team-09/README.md

 that can be [run from the command line](#compile-and-run-the-project-from-the-command-line).

 ## Scrum Board
-Creating the tasks upfront will allow dividing and assigning the work in order to provide transparency and accountability within the team.
+Creating the tasks upfront will facilitate dividing and assigning the work in order to provide transparency and accountability within the team.

 Use the [Projects](https://github.com/BoiseState/CS321_Cybersecurity/projects) tab (i.e., a
-simplified version of [ZenHub](https://www.zenhub.com)) to configure our own team Scrum board, based on this [project example](https://github.com/orgs/BoiseState/projects/124) (feel free to copy the contents of these tasks to your Scrum board).
+simplified version of [ZenHub](https://www.zenhub.com)) to configure your own team Scrum board, based on this [project example](https://github.com/orgs/BoiseState/projects/124) (feel free to copy the contents of these tasks to your Scrum board).
+The team member that creates the private repo will create the Project board and add the other members to the Project board as admins.
+This can be done from the Settings for the project board.

 Your Scrum board should contain the following columns (pipelines):